 Also, the pricing depends on the tournament, game status, opponent’s popularity, and so on.
-For example, I’ll provide below the approximate prices for the regular La Liga match and the Champion’s League fixture with the opposing team such as Manchester United in the brackets:
+For example, I’ll provide below the approximate prices for the regular local match and the European fixture with the opposing team such as Manchester United in the brackets:

 I have previously found some hidden gems in Valencia, so check them out before you book your hotel.